 I reduced token usage for my app by 80%

-Everything felt great until I added one tiny feature: a token usage badge that shows how much each query costs.
+Everything felt great until I added a token usage badge to each answer that shows how much the query cost.

 That's when I realised...I fucked up!